winlibs/cURL/tests/FILEFORMAT.md

 statistical/informational purposes and for choosing or skipping classes of tests.
 Keywords must begin with an alphabetic character, `-`, `[` or `{` and may actually consist of multiple words separated by spaces which are treated together as a single identifier.
+Most keywords are only there to provide a way for users to skip certain classes of tests, if desired, but a few are treated specially by the test harness or build system.

-When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.
+When using curl built with Hyper, the keywords must include `HTTP` or `HTTPS` for 'hyper mode' to kick in and make line ending checks work for tests.

+When running a unit test and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unit test tool name `unitN` where `N` is the test number.

+The `text-ci` make target automatically skips test with the `flaky` keyword.

+Tests that have strict timing dependencies have the `timing-dependent` keyword.
+These are intended to eventually be treated specially on CI builds which are often run on overloaded machines with unpredictable timing.

 ## `<reply>`

 ### `<data [nocheck="yes"] [sendzero="yes"] [base64="yes"] [hex="yes"] [nonewline="yes"] [crlf="yes"]>`